 Communication with Stakeholders

-The Company conducts all communications with its stakeholders in a transparent, accurate and timely manner.
-Main channels of communications comprise an annual general meeting, annual report, semi-annual and annual financial statements, corporate website, and regular announcements in the appropriate local media.
+The Group communicates with all of its stakeholders in a transparent, precise and timely manner.
+The primary channels of communications include annual general meetings, semi-annual and annual financial statements, the Group’s website, and regular announcements in local media.